 The next Embedded Linux Conference will take place later this month in Portland (US), from February 21 to 23, with a great schedule of talks.
-As usual, a number of Free Electrons engineers will attend this event, and we will also be giving a few talks.
+As usual, a number of Bootlin engineers will attend this event, and we will also be giving a few talks.

-As usual, we take this opportunity to look at the contributions Free Electrons made to this kernel release.
+As usual, we take this opportunity to look at the contributions Bootlin made to this kernel release.
 In total, we contributed 116 non-merge commits.
 Our most significant contributions this time have been:

 Contribution of an input ADC resistor ladder driver, written by Alexandre Belloni.
 As explained in the commit log: common way of multiplexing buttons on a single input in cheap devices is to use a resistor ladder on an ADC.
 This driver supports that configuration by polling an ADC channel provided by IIO.